stirlab/freeswitch-kickstart/INSTALL.md

      * The SSL chain file or root certificate authority.
    * In the pillar configuration, set the names of each file you installed in the <code>server:ssl</code> section *(see <code>production.sls.example</code> for the correct approach)*.

+# Dialing into a videoconference as a moderator

+Extensions 3600-3699 have been added to allow moderator access to the videoconference.
+Simply log in using any default user from 1000-1007 with the default password, then dial into any of the 3600-3699 extensions to become a moderator.

 ### Caveats

  * For Vagrant installs, make sure you have the freeswitch-kickstart Git checkout where you want it in your filesystem before you start the build -- this location is stored in the Vagrant configuration for the VM and referenced on boot.
 If you do move the Git checkout, you'll need to edit the <code>Vagrantfile</code> for the VM and adjust the path as necessary.